Configure Cloud Storage Access

 • An association of that role and policy to provision ChaosSearch access

 The topics in this section describe different methods that you can use to provision the ChaosSearch access.
 You could use IAM UIs for manual configuration, or automated provisioning apps like AWS CloudFormation or Terraform as scripted methods.
-Use the option that works best for your environment and practices.
+Use the option you prefer for your environment and practices.

 What’s Next